 - Applicants currently applying to another college within Midwestern University may have scores from the MCAT, DAT, OAT, or GRE transferred, if their cumulative and science GPAs are below 2.75

 - Current MWU students wishing to apply to the college of pharmacy may have scores from the MCAT, DAT, OAT, or GRE transferred, if their cumulative and science GPAs are below 2.75

 - Only scores earned from the test offered in 2016 or more recently are acceptable

 - Demonstration of a people or service orientation as evidenced by community service or extracurricular activities

 - Motivation for and commitment to the pharmacy profession as demonstrated by previous work, volunteer work, or other life experiences

 - Oral and written communication skills necessary to interact with patients and colleagues

-- Completion of the CCP on-campus interview process (by invitation only)
+- Completion of the CPDG on-campus interview process (by invitation only)